Eaglescliffe

 Eaglescliffe is a village in the Borough of Stockton-on-Tees, County Durham, England.
 It is in the civil parish of Egglescliffe.

 The village was formerly known as Eaglescliffe Junction, being formed around a railway station.
 In 2011, the Office for National Statistics had the area as Yarm's built-up area.

 History

 The village's name is thought to be derived from a misspelling of the name of the nearby village of Egglescliffe meaning a church on a hill.
 A common myth on the name change is that in Victorian times the sign for the new railway station turned up incorrect after the signwriter thought that Egglescliffe was a mistake and altered it.

-The Stockton and Darlington Railway passed through the grounds of Preston Hall in Eaglescliffe, and on the opening day there was a famous race between a stagecoach travelling down Yarm Road, and the Locomotion No. 1.
+The Stockton and Darlington Railway passed through the grounds of Preston Hall in Eaglescliffe, and on the opening day, 27 September 1825, there was a famous race between a stagecoach travelling down Yarm Road, and the Locomotion No. 1.
+The Cleveland Bay pub was opened, then named the New Inn, on 17 October 1825.
+It was built for Thomas Meynell, the chairman of the railway company, and in September 2025 it was one of seven railway-associated buildings which were grade II listed in the week of the bicentenary of the railway.
+English Heritage recognise it as "potentially the earliest public house in the world to be built specifically in association with a railway line" and as a "proto-railway station".

 In 2011, Eaglescliffe was named the 4th best place for families to live in England and Wales, according to the savings firm Family Investments.